Peter Krause

 Research Affiliate, MIT Security Studies Program

 I am an Associate Professor of Political Science at Boston College and a Research Affiliate with the MIT Security Studies Program.
-I have recently published books on navigating field research, coercion in international politics, and the strategy and success of nationalist rebels in civil war.
-My research and teaching focus on Middle East politics, political violence, nationalism, rebels and regime change, and peace-building.
+I have published books on navigating field research, coercion in international politics, and the strategy and success of nationalist rebels in civil war.
+I am writing two new books: one on how to have a constructive conversation about Israel and Palestine, and the other on which rebel groups take power after regime change.
+My research and teaching focus on Middle East politics and Israeli-Palestinian relations, political violence, nationalism, rebels and civil war, and peace-building.
 I give talks and facilitate discussions with universities, think tanks, and business and community groups, and I conduct media interviews.
 I have a Ph.D. in political science from MIT and a B.A. in political science and history from Williams College.